-The Bahamian environment is ideal to harness knowledge about tourism and hospitality management and as a result our students continue to excel as a CHTM teaching and learning environment fully prepares you for the tourism and hospitality industries.
+A Bahamian environment is ideal to harness knowledge about tourism and hospitality management and as a result students continue to excel.
+At the Centre, students obtain teaching and learning experiences that prepare them for the tourism and hospitality industries.
 Practical knowledge is a very important component of teaching and learning activities at CHTM and therefore students are encouraged to obtain internship opportunities here in The Bahamas, across the wider Caribbean region and abroad.
 During your internship, students should make every effort to build good working relationships with prospective employers and develop their knowledge and skills.